Chief of police: United States

-Although sheriffs are not usually counted as police chiefs, their agencies usually have the powers and role of a police department.
-Some sheriffs' agencies are limited to non-policing matters such as courtroom security.
+A sheriff is the chief of a county law enforcement agency.
+Although sheriffs are not usually counted as police chiefs, their agencies usually have the powers and role of a police department (although in some rare cases, the role of a sheriff's agency is limited to non-policing matters such as courtroom security).
 The usual difference between a sheriff and a police chief is that sheriffs are elected (except in New York City, Rhode Island and Hawaii) and responsible for a county whereas a police chief manages law enforcement in a city or town and is appointed by its local government.
-The fraternal organization International Association of Chiefs of Police (IACP) is an organization that many chiefs of police are associated with.

-Many state constitutions require every county to have a sheriff; some make no provision for this position to be eliminated even in the case of the formation of a consolidated city–county or "metropolitan government".
-In this case, a decision must be made about how to divide the powers between the county sheriff and the city's chief of police.
+Many state constitutions require every county to have a sheriff; some make no provision for this position to be eliminated even in the case of the formation of a consolidated city–county or "metropolitan government" because of which a decision on the division the powers between the county sheriff and the city chief of police is made.
 The usual compromise allows the chief of police to exercise law enforcement jurisdiction and to give the sheriff and his deputies authority over jails and the serving of civil papers.
 An alternative and lesser-used solution is to make the office of sheriff a purely ceremonial one.
 One other solution, an example of which is seen in the case of the Las Vegas Metropolitan Police Department, is to provide for the sheriff to simultaneously serve as the chief of police, thus remaining as the chief law enforcement officer (CLEO) of the county.
+Other titles for the executives of Sheriff's Departments include colonel, superintendent, and director.

+The fraternal organization International Association of Chiefs of Police (IACP) is an organization that many chiefs of police are associated with.

-The police chief of a small town may be the only paid employee of the police department and have a staff consisting only of volunteers when available.
-Conversely the police chief of a major city may have thousands or in the case of very large cities such as New York, 35,000 sworn officers.
-In addition, such a department may have thousands of employees other than police officers, including operators, secretaries, and unsworn peace officers.
-The qualifications and skills required to be a police chief vary widely.
-Another important consideration is how overtly a police department is influenced by politics which varies greatly from one jurisdiction to another.
-Increasingly, all U.S. law enforcement officers including small-town police chiefs and their charges are being required to meet at least minimum levels of professional training.
+The amount of influence politics has over a police department is also an important topic and varies greatly from one jurisdiction to another.
+U.S. law enforcement officers, including small-town police chiefs and their charges, are increasingly being required to meet at least minimum levels of professional training.